captainzero93/simple-snake-python-pygme/README.md

 python snake.py

 ```
-Or download the self contained Windows build in Releases. ( Only do this if you trust the source)
+Or download the self contained Windows ( or Linux .PKG) build in Releases. ( Only do this if you trust the source)

 ### Controls
 | Key | Action |